pret/pokediamond/INSTALL.md

 ### 1. Install MWCC compiler

-The build system requires the use of the Metrowerk C Compiler versions 2.0/sp1 and 1.2/sp2p3 to compile matching files.
+The build system requires the use of the Metrowerks C Compiler versions 2.0/sp1 and 1.2/sp2p3 to compile matching files.
 We cannot distribute the correct compiler here so join the PRET discord and download the pinned mwccarm.zip zip in #pokediamond and extract it to tools/.
 Run each of the executables so they ask for a license.dat and provide the one in the rar (it may also ask for it when compiling).
 This only needs to be done once.

 In the future, a GCC option will be available so MWCC is not required to build, however it is required for a matching ROM.